Key Takeaways

 Yes.
 Research demonstrates that psychological therapies like ERP and CBT effectively treat OCD without medication for many individuals.
 These approaches address the underlying thought patterns and behavioral cycles maintaining the disorder.

-Some people benefit from combining therapy with medication, particularly those with severe symptoms or co-occurring conditions, but evidence-based therapy remains a cornerstone of effective OCD treatment.
+Some people benefit from combining therapy with medication, particularly those with severe symptoms or co-occurring conditions, but evidence-based therapy remains central to effective OCD treatment.

 What makes OCD different from regular worries or habits?